Home

 The cylindrical calculating machines of the German parson Philipp Matthäus Hahn (see biography of Philipp Matthäus Hahn) were the first fully functional popular four-species mechanical calculating machines (the earlier machines of Braun remained relatively obscured and unknown to the public).

-Philipp Hahn was a skilful mechanician, who was engaged in making clocks and planetariums.
-He needed a calculating device, in order to calculate parameters of his machines, that’s why some time in the summer of 1770 he started to design a calculating machine.
-The first working copy of the device was ready in 1773, but was demonstrated as late as in 1778, because Hahn has difficulties with the reliability of tens carry mechanism.
+Philipp Hahn was a skillful mechanician, who was engaged in making clocks and planetariums.
+He needed a calculating device, in order to calculate the parameters of his machines, that’s why sometime in the summer of 1770 he started to design a calculating machine.
+The first working copy of the device was ready in 1773 but was demonstrated as late as 1778 because Hahn had difficulties with the reliability of the tens carry mechanism.

 The calculating machine of Hahn